 We protect over 1400 acres of land and the habitats of at least 30 species-at-risk.

 TTLT is a non-profit organization that works out of London, Ontario.
-We currently own and manage 14 properties located along the Thames River and historic Talbot Trail in Southwestern Ontario.
+We currently own and manage 15 properties and one conservation easement, protecting a total of more than 1400 acres of land.
 Our area of focus includes Middlesex, Elgin, Perth and Oxford Counties.

 Learn more on our FAQ page.